-- 3.6.1 Investment in research and development (R&D), in all sectors, will continue to be vital to both developing the skills required in the coming years but also in order to ensure the potential benefits of emerging trends are realised. - 3.6.2 Current trends in research reflect many of the identified continuing and future trends for industry, including the more effective and automatic processing of sensor data, the development of location-based applications and the integration of high volumes of unstructured data.
-Investing in early-stage prototyping, testing and evaluating in emerging areas of interest will mean both that the benefits of such developments will be realised at the earliest opportunity and that such developments will be understood within a wide range of organisations.
+- 3.6.1 Investment in research and development (R&D), in all sectors, will continue to be vital to both developing the skills required in the coming years but also in order to ensure the potential benefits of emerging trends are realised. - 3.6.2 Current research areas reflect many of the current and future trends that have been identified for the industry, including the more effective and automatic processing of sensor data, the development of location-based applications and the integration of high volumes of unstructured data.
+Investing in early-stage prototyping, testing and evaluating in emerging areas of interest will mean both that the benefits of such developments will be realised at the earliest opportunity and that such developments will be understood within a wide range of organisations. - 3.6.3 Building a stronger partnership with the standards community will be crucial to ensuring that research results can be rapidly mobilised to users and organisations and deployed in enterprise environments.